 Her other major research focus is on definitions of freedom according to survivors of modern slavery and other key anti-slavery stakeholders.
 She is passionate about engaging survivors meaningfully in research and authored and piloted the Peer Researcher Development Programme Curriculum.

 Juliana has previously worked with the Salvation Army UKI’s Anti-Trafficking & Modern Slavery Unit, with whom she co-created and piloted the Sustainable Freedom Support Structure™ to provide community-based support to modern slavery survivors.
 She has also previously served as a policy researcher with the Partnership for Conflict, Crime & Security Research and the Office of the Independent Anti-Slavery Commissioner, during which time she authored ‘Preparing for Impact: How we can overcome barriers and cultivate a culture of collaboration, understanding, and respect to achieve impact on survivor support’.

-Originally from California, she is a member of the Orange County Human Trafficking Task Force.
-Juliana holds a BA in journalism from Biola University and an MA in global ethics and human values from Kings College London.
-She is also an Associate of King's College.
+Juliana is currently a research fellow in the University of Nottingham’s Faculty of Engineering, where she lends her impact expertise to the Midlands Innovation TALENT project.
+Originally from California, Juliana is a member of the Orange County Human Trafficking Task Force.
+She holds an MA in global ethics and human values from King's College London and a PhD in politics and contemporary history from the University of Nottingham.
+She is also an Associate of King’s College London.